Imagine-then-Plan: Agent Learning from Adaptive Lookahead with World Models: Method

 \subsubsection{Reinforced Training (\textbf{$\texttt{ITP}_{\text{R}}$})}

-Compared to $\texttt{ITP}_{\text{I}}$ that relies on inference-time reasoning, $\texttt{ITP}_{\text{R}}$ aims to explicitly learn when and how long to imagine.
+$\texttt{ITP}_{\text{R}}$ aims to explicitly learn when and how long to imagine.
 We augment the agent with a lightweight $K$-head predictor $P_\theta(K_t | s_t)$, which is a linear layer built on top of a backbone LLM that predicts distributions over imagination horizons.
 The action policy and predictor are optimized jointly with the following three stages.

 \paragraph{Stage 1: Pseudo-Labeling Lookahead Horizon.} A key obstacle for learning adaptive lookahead is that expert trajectories provide only $(s_t, a_t^*)$ pairs but do not specify the ``right'' lookahead horizon.
 We therefore construct pseudo labels using the world model $\mathcal{M}_{\phi}$ and the initial agent policy $\pi_{\theta_0}$.
 Specifically, we use teacher-forced expert actions to rollout on the frozen world model $\mathcal{M}_{\phi}$ by looking ahead one step and obtain future states, from which we derive lookahead-conditioned trajectories $\{\hat \tau_t^{(k)}\}_{k=0}^{K_{\max}}$.
 We then score each candidate step by the log-likelihood of expert actions under $\pi_{\theta_0}$, and select the optimal lookahead step by: